Apellun/Django-Ads-Service/README.md

 ### Auto user id attach

 <p>At first, the ads' endpoint "create" method has been receiving value for the author field (a foreign key — the ad owner's user id) from the body of a query, like the title and the price of the ad.
 At some point, I thought that it is weird to pass the id like that.
 I asked a senior developer and he confirmed, that it is a weird thing to do indeed.
 I decided to replace the default "create" method of the viewset so it could get the author's id not from the body, but from the session details, automatically.
-My current solution for that is a hardcode, since I couldn't find a reference for a better way to do that.
+My solution for that was a lengthy hardcode, since I couldn't find a reference for a better way to do that.
+I used that solution in the comments' endpoint "create" method as well.
-I used that solution in the comments' endpoint "create" method as well, with some extra logic so it also gets the ad's id from a query parameter and the created comment gets tied to an ad automatically.</p>
+After having done all that, after some time, I found a one string solution to replace all that hardcode.</p>

 ### Password reset email confirmation